Cap-go/capacitor-alarm/README.md

 ```

 Create a native OS alarm using the platform clock app.
-On Android this uses the Alarm Clock intent; on iOS this is not supported.
+On Android this uses the Alarm Clock intent; on iOS this use AlarmKit if available (iOS 26+).

 | Param         | Type                                                                          |
 | ------------- | ----------------------------------------------------------------------------- |